KelseyNewman147/PiCourse/courseNotes.md

 $ git push
 ```

-Now SSH into your Pi using terminal:
+Now SSH into your Pi using terminal: (PuTTY for Windows)
 ```
 $ ssh pi@192.168.[subnet].[ip]
 password: raspberry